jgmenu/jgmenu/docs/manual/jgmenu.1.md

 `"`

-:   Unlike in most CSV-based flavours, a single quote `"` is not a special delimiter.
+:   Unlike most CSV implementations, a single instance of a double quote (`"`)
+    is not considered a special character.
+The reason for this is to let users write commands with double quotes without having to escape them.

 `"""`

-:   Use 3 quotes `"""` to begin and to end a fully quoted item.
+:   Use three quotes `"""` to begin and to end a fully quoted value.
+The primary
+    use case for this is when a comma is needed within a value.

 ## Markup